ChaitanyaPurohit/MagentoStBoard/README.md

 * The output of the test execution like order number, payment id etc. can be logged in report for the later use, so didn't create any other mechanism for that.

+  # ✳️ Key Features

+#### 🟨Framework Modular Structure:
+The framework follows a `modular design`, allowing you to organize your test cases efficiently.
+Implement the `POM design pattern` for cleaner and more maintainable page object classes.
+#### 🟨 Configuration Management:
+Easily configure `test environments`, `browsers`, and other settings using external `properties files`.
+#### 🟨 Selenium WebDriver Integration:
+The framework seamlessly integrates with `Selenium WebDriver` for easy web automation.
+#### 🟨 TestNG Integration:
+Harness the full capabilities of `TestNG` for test `execution`, `parallelization`, and `reporting`.
+#### 🟨 Logging and Reporting:
+Detailed `logs` and comprehensive test reports help you identify issues quickly.
+#### 🟨 Continuous Integration:
+Seamlessly integrate your tests with popular `Github Actions` for automated testing.
+#### 🟨 Extensibility:
+Extend the framework with custom `utilities`, `listeners`, and more to suit  your specific needs.

 ## Other Features
 * Added Same test case with multiple types of data - Scenario outline mode
 * Added testng file so that we can control the thread count in parallel mode